richb-hanover/OpenWrtScripts/README.md

 * -t | --time: Duration for how long each direction's test should run - (default - 60 seconds)
 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -n | --number: Number of simultaneous sessions (default - 4 sessions)
+* -Z passphrase: Required for netperf.bufferbloat.net
+  See `betterspeedtest.sh`

 The output of the script looks like this: